 Causes of gum recession

-- Incorrect oral hygiene – the patient brushes their teeth too aggressively, applying too much pressure or using a hard-bristle brush.
+- Incorrect oral hygiene – the patient brushes their teeth too aggressively, applying too much pressure or using a hard-bristled toothbrush.

 - Lack of hygiene – if oral care is neglected, bacterial plaque will accumulate on the teeth and in the interdental spaces.